plone/training/mastering-plone/about_mastering.rst

     Build it in sphinx with ``make html`` or use the online version.

 presentation
-    A abbreviated version used for the projector during a training.
+    An abbreviated version used for the projector during a training.
     It should use more bullet points than verbose text.
     Build it in sphinx with ``make presentation``.